These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 Hawaii

-Gov. David Ige issued a “stay at home” order for Hawaii residents Monday.
+Gov. David Ige issued a “stay at home” order for Hawaii residents.

 “These actions are extreme, but necessary, to flatten the curve and lay the groundwork for our recovery,” Ige said.